geoffdavis92/weekly-ui/post.md

 ![ecommerce listing component with different states of pricing, availability, and product color](https://raw.githubusercontent.com/geoffdavis92/weekly-ui/master/assets/ecommerce-listing/ecommerce-listing-design@2x.png)

 The first week's component is: **ecommerce listing**!
-I kind of cheated and already made the design; I had the idea to make this a public challenge *after* I had already designed it.
+(I kind of cheated and already made the design, since I had the idea to make this a public challenge *after* I had already designed it 😁)

 The daily breakdown will look like this:

 1. (Sunday 4/8) Design component
 2. Display product name, price, and image